610yilingliu/610yilingliu/README.md

 - ⚡ Fun fact: ...
 -->

-- Bachelor of Applied Math.
+- Bachelor of Applied Math in Xiamene University.
 Postgraduate student majored in Information Technology in the University of Western Australia
 - Professional game player -> Game designer -> Programmer.
 Game is fun -> Designing game for players to play is fun -> Coding makes me like a God to create what I want!
 - My first coding project: predict house price in Perce done in JUL, 2018.
 At that time I just went to Australia and found the house I rent is too expensive, so I wrote a web crawler to collect house data and price from [Real Estate](https://www.realestate.com.au/buy).
 I also collected the house price in different regions in Perth(with differnet post code) as a variable for analyzing.
 Finally I found a wonderful house to rent!
 - she/her